euro-hpc-pl/SpinGlassPEPS.jl/docs/src/index.md

 ## Overview
 In this section we will provide a condensed overview of the package.

 `SpinGlassPEPS.jl` is a collection of Julia packages bundled together under a single package `SpinGlassPEPS.jl`.
-It can be installed using the Julia package manager for Julia v1.10 (TODO: update to Julia v1.11).
+It can be installed using the Julia package manager for Julia v1.10.
 Inside the Julia REPL, type ] to enter the Pkg REPL mode and then run
 ```julia
 using Pkg;
 Pkg.add("SpinGlassPEPS")